 Specifications for the Toro 51480 Corded 14-Inch Electric Trimmer/Edger:

-Hitachi includes a pretty good amount of string with the trimmer, good for about ten hours of use before it needs to be replaced (and winding new string onto the spool is an easy task).
-And this bump-style weed eater is designed with a smaller-than-usual head, which means greater torque for quicker spinning and quicker cutting.
-We do wish there was a feature that let you turn the head sideways for edging, but at this price, you can’t expect everything.
+Hitachi provides a generous amount of string with the trimmer, enough for approximately ten hours of use before replacement is needed (and reloading new string onto the spool is a straightforward task).
+Additionally, this bump-style weed eater has a smaller-than-usual head, resulting in greater torque for quicker spinning and faster cutting.
+While it lacks a feature to turn the head sideways for edging, given its price point, it offers impressive overall value.

 For about a hundred bucks less than our top-ranked models, you’ll get almost all of the same performance in this lightweight Hitachi model.
 It’s definitely worth considering.